stream-innovations/stream-payment-gateway/README.md

 ### Additions:

-In addition to the existing features, StreamPayments Gateway offers a comprehensive solution that addresses the problem of transactions via cryptocurrencies on websites, providing a straightforward user interface for seamless transactions.
+In addition to the existing features, **Stream**Payment Gateway Gateway offers a comprehensive solution that addresses the problem of transactions via cryptocurrencies on websites, providing a straightforward user interface for seamless transactions.
 Here are the additional features:

-**1. Solving the Problem of Website Transactions via Crypto**
+**1. Solving the Problem of Website Transactions via Crypto, and Stablecoins**

-The StreamPayments Gateway enables businesses to easily accept payments in cryptocurrencies on their websites.
+The **Stream**Payments platform enables businesses to easily accept payments in cryptocurrencies on their websites.
 With a simple integration process, businesses can attach the payment gateway to their websites, allowing customers to make purchases using various cryptocurrencies.

 **2. User-Friendly Interface for Easy Transactions**

-The platform boasts a user-friendly interface that simplifies the transaction process for both businesses and customers.
+The **Stream**Payments platform boasts a user-friendly interface that simplifies the transaction process for both businesses and customers.
 Users can easily initiate cryptocurrency transactions without the need for extensive technical knowledge or experience with cryptocurrencies.

 **3. Store Integration for Accepting Crypto Payments**

-For e-commerce businesses, StreamPayments Gateway allows easy integration of the payment gateway with their online stores.
+For e-commerce businesses, **Stream**Payment Gateway allows easy integration of the payment gateway with their online stores.
 This integration enables them to seamlessly accept payments in multiple cryptocurrencies, expanding their customer base and offering more payment options.

 **4. Detailed Tracking of Payers and Public Key Information**